Yarn Ball Knots and Faster Computations: Introduction

+\begin{defn} A \emph{yarn ball knot} in $\R^3$ is a knotted tube of uniform width 1 in a 3-ball of diameter $L$, such that the volume of the knot (i.e. the volume of the tube) is $\sim$ $L^3$. $L$ is called the diameter of the yarn ball knot. \end{defn}

+An equivalent notion of a yarn ball knot is a knot embedded in a grid, which we discuss further in Section \ref{sec:GridsAndLinkingNumber}.
+Theorems \ref{thm:lk} and \ref{Thm:FiniteTypeD} are proved using knots embedded in a grid.

+A yarn ball knot in a $3$-ball of volume $V$ has by definition volume and length both $\sim$ $V$.
+Most knots appearing in nature are yarn ball knots, as for example the knotted ball of yarn in Figure \ref{fig:diskwithunitsquare}.

-By projecting the yarn ball knot in a generic direction onto a disk, we attain a planar knot diagram.
-The crossing number of this projection can be estimated by subdividing the disk into $1\times 1$ squares, as in Figure \ref{fig:PancakeAndYarn}~(C).
-Most such $1\times 1$ squares will have $L$ layers of strands above them, and one can expect these strands to cross around $\sim \left(L \choose 2\right) \sim L^2$ times in that square.
+By projecting the yarn ball knot in a generic direction onto a disk, and shrinking the width of the tube to $\epsilon$, we attain a planar knot diagram.
+The number of crossings of this projection can be estimated by subdividing the disk into $1\times 1$ squares, as in Figure \ref{fig:diskwithunitsquare}.
+For a sufficiently complicated knot, heuristically we expect most such $1\times 1$ squares will have $L$ layers of strands above them, and one can expect these strands to cross around $\sim {L \choose 2} \sim L^2$ times in the projected square.
 Since there are $\sim L^2$ squares, the total crossing number of this projection is around $n \sim L^2L^2=L^4=V^{{4}/{3}}$.
+We assert that at worst, a knot of volume $V$ can always be projected with $\sim V^{4/3}$ crossings.

+Since we aim to have a 3D understanding of knot invariants, we study knots in the shape of the yarn ball as opposed to the pancake.
 We see that to describe a yarn ball knot of volume (or length) $V$ as a planar diagram, we would need $\sim V^{{4}/{3}}$ crossings.
-As $V^{4/3}\gg V$, it requires many more bits to describe a yarn ball knot via its projection rather than directly as a yarn ball.
+Since $V\ll V^{4/3}$, for large values of $V$ it requires many more bits to describe a yarn ball knot via its projection rather than directly as a yarn ball.